 There is some evidence that Chief Medical Officers also display intelligence, self-confidence and determination.
 They display intelligence because they are persuasive and they can reason with others.
 Longnecker (2007) identified stature as a factor to success for CMOs.
 This could imply self-confidence (although I was not able to determine if CMOs are generally certain about their own competencies and skills), self-assurance, or self-esteem and if they believe in being able to make a difference.
 In terms of determination, it takes a long time and a lot of training to become a physician, which could imply that a CMO must be determined to become a physician in the first place.
 I was not able to explicitly find anything written on CMO's initiative, persistence, dominance, or drive in their leadership role.
-Two more points that seemed to differ between leadership theory and the Chief Medical Officer literature were that CMO need common sense in their position and they a lot of times are passionate about quality.
-When comparing Chief Medical Officer traits, skills and behaviors to what theory says about the traits, skills, and behavioral approach to leadership, there are many similarities, and surprisingly few differences.
+Two more points that seemed to differ between leadership theory and the Chief Medical Officer literature were that CMO need common sense in their position and they a lot of times are passionate about the traits, skills, and behavioral approach to leadership, there are many similarities, and surprisingly few differences.